-The easiest method to support your nutrition would be to use a broad mineral and multivitamin supplement giving you a wide range of nutrients.
+The easiest method to support your nutrition and health would be to use a broad mineral and multivitamin supplement giving you a wide range of nutrients.
 However, no nutritional supplement must be considered to be an alternative to a healthy and varied diet.

 An issue with multivitamin and mineral supplements is that some nutrients could hinder the absorption of others, and because of this, it could be an advantage to taking supplements separately.
 Also, taking supplements separately allows a person to avoid taking minerals and vitamins they don’t need.